*Disclaimer: This photo does not belong to i.am.aMAYzing. It is courtesy of Spring Hill College*

 Of course, Maya Angelou and Phyllis Wheatley because she paved the way for us to follow.

+I was at your first book signing and I felt like it was an amazing ceremony.
+What feelings were you feeling during your first book signing?
 I was shocked because I never thought in a million years that I would have my work professionally published with my name on it.
 It was an amazing experience because I shared it with my family and friends.

 What do you think about critics that say things like, “Okay writing from an African American’s point view is cool, but why not have some diversity”?